universityofsussex-rc/Workshops/exercises/basic/Exercise1/README.md

 <ol>
 <li><h3> man Command</h3></li>

   One of the most usefull tools available for figuring out bash and other commands while you are on the HPC is the `man` command.
 This will bring up a text manual for whichever command you want to check.
 You may never stop using it, even after 10 years...
-It is very handy when you have forgetten which way around arguments go for a given command.
+It is very handy when you have forgotten which way around arguments go for a given command.

   This exercise will use a number of commands, which you should first check with the man command to figure out how to use it.